-Today we’re talking about some useful insights when selecting a software developer team.
+Today we’re talking about some useful insights to think about when choosing the right team to assist you with your software development.
 Software development can be a bit of a mine field because you’re talking about big projects and big dollars.
 Use these quick guides as a good rule of thumb for the team you invest with.

 You’re going to be spending a lot of time together talking about requirements, testing your product.
 You’ll want to be able to have a laugh with your software development team because investing in online software always has an element of risk and investment.